Skip to content

 Bildvisaren sok.riksarkivet.se/bildvisning Interactive image viewer (links provided in results)

-Additional resources: Förvaltningshistorik (semantic search, experimental), HTRflow (handwritten text recognition).
+Additional resources: Förvaltningshistorik (semantic search, experimental).

 Archive Coverage